Is Beige Back in Style? Beige is THE new neutral!

 LRV is light reflective value.
 There’s probably books written on LRV, lol, which we’re not going into here, but basically LRV, or Light Reflective Value, is how light or dark a color is on a scale of 1 being the darkest, black, to 100 being the lightest, white, and every color falls somewhere in-between these two colors.

-For my recommendations of light beige paint colors, I am recommending beige paints with an LRV of 60 or higher.
+For my recommendations of light beige paint colors, I am recommending beige paints with an LRV of 60 to 80.
 That’s not because there aren’t any beiges below an LRV that aren’t worth recommending, there are plenty.
-But here we’re discussing alternative whole house light beige paint colors that you could use instead of the current trending whites.
+But here we’re discussing alternative whole house LIGHT beige paint colors that you could use instead of the current trending whites.
 Some of the popular beiges that have an LRV below 60 fall into the medium range on the LRV scale which some homeowners may find too dark to paint their whole house in a medium range LRV shade.

 What’s In a Name?
 Don’t judge a paint color by its name!

 Before we go into our list of best light beige colors… have you ever wondered how they come up with names for paint colors?
 They should have done a Seinfeld episode on this topic! lol.
 Seriously though!!!
-There are a number of factors that go into coming up with these names, read more here But one thing you should know, that just because its called “white” “beige” “tan” etc, doesn’t mean its that color.
+There are a number of factors that go into coming up with these names.
+But one thing you should know, that just because its called “white” “beige” “tan” etc, doesn’t mean its that color.

 Here’s what I mean….